bjesuiter/deno-sse-codec/Readme.md

-# Deno SSE Codec
+# SSE Codec

-A deno module packaging encoding & decoding functionality for SSE Events, as well as providing some types.
+A module which provides encoding & decoding functionality for SSE Events (Server Sent Events), as well as providing some types.

 Deployed to [https://deno.land/x/sse_codec](https://deno.land/x/sse_codec)

-Cross-posted to npm as [@codemonument/sse-codec](https://www.npmjs.com/package/@codemonument/sse-codec)
+Cross-Copiled by deno's dnt module and posted to npm as [@codemonument/sse-codec](https://www.npmjs.com/package/@codemonument/sse-codec)

 ## Imports in Deno